Fundamental Limitations on Subquadratic Alternatives to Transformers: Introduction

 When a problem requires quadratic time to solve, this means that subquadratic-time models cannot solve it, but it does not necessarily mean that a transformer model can solve it.
 For example, \cite{SHT24B} defined a problem called ``Match3'' which can be solved in quadratic time by a textbook algorithm, but which they prove cannot be solved by a one-layer transformer unless it has a lot of attention heads or a very high embedding dimension.

-We show that this is not the case for $\MSD$ and $\LSD$ by showing that a single standard attention unit with input and output MLPs can solve $\MSD_{n,d,t},\LSD_{n,d,t}$ and $\OV$.
+We show that this is not the case for $\MSD$ and $\LSD$ by showing that a single standard attention unit with input and output MLPs can solve $\MSD_{n,d,t},\LSD_{n,d,t}$ and a simpler version of $\MSD$, the Orthogonal Vectors problem ($\OV$), where one is given a set of binary vectors and needs to determine if there exists a pair of vectors that are orthogonal.
 Thus, these problems establish a separation between standard transformers and subquadratic alternatives to transformers.

 \begin{theorem}[\Cref{thm: transformer solves OV,thm: transformers can solve SD}] A single unit of standard attention with input and output MLPs, embedding dimension $\ell+1$ can solve $\OV_{n,\ell}$ and $\MSD_{n,\ell,t},\LSD_{n,\ell,t}$ for any $0 \leq t \leq 1$. \end{theorem}